dcmouyard/recipes/chicken-marsala.md

 3. Pat chicken breasts dry.
 Meanwhile, place flour in shallow baking dish or pie plate.
 Season both sides of chicken cutlets with salt and pepper; working one piece at a time, coat both sides with flour.
 Lift breast from tapered end and shake to remove excess flour; set aside.

-4. Add oil to hot skillet and heat until shimmering.
+4. Add 2 tablespoons vegetable oil to hot skillet and heat until shimmering.
 Place floured cutlets in single layer in skillet and cook until golden brown, about 3 minutes.

 5. Using tongs, flip cutlets and cook on second side until golden brown and meat feels firm when pressed with finger, about 3 minutes longer.
 Transfer chicken to heated plate and return plate to oven.